DataTalksClub/mlops-zoomcamp/02-experiment-tracking/mlflow_on_aws.md

 <img src="images/db_password.png" />

+The password value is intentionally redacted in this documentation image.
+In the AWS console, copy the generated password immediately and keep it private.

 You can use the default values for all the other configurations.

 Take note of the following information: